Lugsail lag windows for estimating time-average covariance matrices

 Variance of estimators in correlated data problems often take the form $\Sigma: = \sum_{s=-\infty}^{\infty} R(s)$, where $R(s)$ is a lag-$s$ covariance matrix.
 In time series, $\Sigma$ occurs in the estimation of spectra and long run variance \citep{hannan:1970,priest:1981} while in econometrics it occurs in heteroskedastic and autocorrelation consistent (HAC) covariance matrix estimation \citep{andr:1991, newey:west:1987}.
 In steady-state simulation and Markov chain Monte Carlo (MCMC), $\Sigma$ is the limiting covariance of Monte Carlo estimators, sometimes referred to as the time-average covariance matrix \citep{glyn:whit:1992, chan:yau:2017}.

-Estimators of $\Sigma$ often weight the sample lag covariances through a lag window (or kernel function).
-Such estimators suffer from two sources of negative bias \citep[see e.g.][]{dehaan:1997}.
+Estimators of $\Sigma$ often downweight the sample lag covariances through a lag window (or kernel function).
+Such estimators suffer from two sources of bias \citep[see e.g.][]{dehaan:1997}.
 A first-order bias term originates from the choice of lag window and is typically $O(b^{-q})$ for some $q \geq 1$ and tuning factor $b$.
 A $o(b^{-q})$ second-order bias term is a consequence of finite sampling.
 Both terms are typically negative, inducing significant downward bias in the estimation of $\Sigma$.
 In the univariate case, \citet[Table 1]{chan:2017} summarize the bias of various estimators of $\Sigma$.
-Of the 17 estimators considered, 15 exhibit negative first-order bias and 2 have a first-order bias of zero.
-Offsetting negative bias is especially imperative in the presence of high autocorrelation of the underlying process, a scenario common in steady-state simulation and MCMC.
-Estimators of $\Sigma$ are critical to understanding quality of the simulation output and in implementing sequential stopping rules \citep{glyn:whit:1992}.
-Further, negatively biased estimators lead to premature simulation termination and under-coverage of confidence regions.
+Of the 17 estimators considered, 15 exhibit negative first-order bias under positive correlation and 2 have a first-order bias of zero.
+Offsetting this negative bias is imperative, especially in the presence of high positive correlation, a scenario common in steady-state simulation and MCMC.
+Here, estimators of $\Sigma$ are critical to determining stopping time of the simulation \citep{glyn:whit:1992} as negatively biased estimators lead to premature simulation termination and under-coverage of confidence regions.